 Predictive maintenance is already used by a number of manufacturers, including LG and Siemens.
 Roland Busch, Siemens AG CTO, says:

-By analyzing the data, our artificial intelligence systems can draw conclusions regarding a machine’s condition and detect irregularities in order to make predictive maintenance possible.
+By analyzing the data, our AI systems can draw conclusions regarding a machine’s condition and detect irregularities in order to make predictive maintenance possible.

-Since research conducted by Oneserve in the UK shows that 3% of all working days are lost annually due to faulty machinery, and the impact of machine downtime was estimated to cost UK manufacturers more than 180 billion pounds a year, predictive maintenance is gaining more popularity to help prevent losses.
+Since research conducted by Oneserve in the UK shows that 3% of all working days are lost annually due to faulty machinery on the production lines and assembly lines, and the impact of machine downtime was estimated to cost UK manufacturers more than 180 billion pounds a year, predictive maintenance is gaining more popularity to help prevent losses.

 machine learning techniques